The Boarders: Bloomington Blues

 It was good to know Nancy and Jonathan, and happily we still do, though we don’t see them often.
 Eighteen years after the Boarders, they are still in Indiana, living in Terre Haute with their children, David and Trinity.
 Nancy has taught painting and drawing at Indiana State University since 2003.
 She devoted her sabbatical last fall to making an acclaimed series of paintings of the Wabash River.

 Jonathan wrote a book about television police shows, TV Cops: The American Television Police Drama (Routledge, 2012).
-He teaches film and media at DePauw University and just this month became director of the Media Fellows Program and the Eugene S. Pulliam Center for Contemporary Media at DePauw.
+He teaches film and media at DePauw University and served as director of the Media Fellows Program and the Eugene S. Pulliam Center for Contemporary Media at DePauw.

 Though our lives are now far apart and our connection derives from being in bands together long ago, it interests me to think about how we continue to relate to each other.
 Nancy and Gretchen are both visual artists, for example.
 And my day job at a small Maine college often involves publicizing faculty achievements like Jon’s new appointment or Nancy’s Wabash paintings.